topasio/daily-reminder/README.md

 # daily-reminder
 A few scripts to help you integrate something you have read into your life.
+For me, this is a great way to build new habits.

 # Purpose
 A good friend once told me: We don't need to read so much new stuff all the time, it would help to just remember what you've already learned.
 Try to integrate it into your life!